The men put forth a 14th-place showing at the elite meet while the women finished 22nd

 Prior to working with the Orange, Bonsey spent one year as an assistant with the Hoyas.
 In addition to assisting with the middle distance and distance runners, he was responsible for coordinating the recruiting process, daily practices and travel arrangements for the Hoyas.

-During his prior stint at Georgetown, Bonsey helped guide Andrew Bumbalough to All-America status in cross country and to third-place finishes at the NCAA and USA Championships in the 5,000-meter run.
+During his prior stint at Georgetown, Bonsey helped guide Andrew Bumbalough to All-America status in cross country and to third-place finishes at the NCAA and USA Track & Field (USATF) Championships in the 5,000-meter run.
 He also helped train Mike Krisch to All-America status in cross country and to a 13th-place finish at the NCAA Championships in the 10,000-meter run.

 During Bonsey's junior year as a student-athlete in 2007, he finished fifth in the 1,000-meter at the BIG EAST Indoor Championship garnering All-BIG EAST honors.
-He ran a personal-best mile time of 4:04.21 that same season at the indoor Terrier Classic and earlier that year, Bonsey placed 36th at the BIG EAST Cross Country Championship.
-During his sophomore season, he earned All-BIG EAST honors as a member of the 4x800-meter relay team that placed third at the BIG EAST Indoor Championship.
-In 2005, his first year at Georgetown, Bonsey competed at the USA Jr. National Track & Field Championship in the 1,500-meter event.
+He ran a PR 4:04.21 in the mile that same season at the indoor Terrier Classic and earlier that year placed 36th at the 2006 BIG EAST Cross Country Championship.
+During his sophomore season, he earned All-BIG EAST honors as a member of the 4x800-meter relay team that placed third at the indoor championships.
+In 2005, his first year at Georgetown, Bonsey competed at the USATF Jr. National Championships in the 1,500-meter event.

-As a proven coach in the track & field realm, Bonsey has a real knack for effective leadership, having captained the cross country and indoor and outdoor track teams during his senior year.
-He was chosen to participate in the Veteran Leaders Program; a Georgetown leadership program designed for team captains to develop the skills and knowledge critical to be an effective and vocal leader.
+Bonsey captained the cross country and indoor and outdoor track teams during his senior year.
+He was chosen to participate in the Veteran Leaders Program, a Georgetown leadership program designed for team captains to develop the skills and knowledge critical to be an effective and vocal leader.

-The Falmouth, Maine native participated in cross country and indoor and outdoor track for Georgetown from 2004-09, graduating from Georgetown in 2009 with a bachelor's degree in government.
+The Falmouth, Maine native competed in cross country and indoor and outdoor track for Georgetown from 2004-09, graduating from Georgetown in 2009 with a bachelor's degree in government.